 Below, you will find opportunities to leave a prayer on our prayer walls.
 This allows you not only to lift up the need to God, but it also allows us to share with persecuted Christians the prayers that they cannot be present to hear spoken for them.

-Since her abduction in 2018, Leah has become globally known and held up as a stalwart of the Christian faith for refusing to deny Christ and convert to Islam.
+Since her abduction two years ago, Leah has become globally known and held up as a stalwart of the Christian faith for refusing to deny Christ and convert to Islam.

 Pray for Hope in the Middle East